algorandfoundation/algokit-cli/docs/architecture-decisions/2023-07-19_advanced_generate_command.md

 - Overriding existing files with new ones.
 - Adding new files into existing projects.

-Overal, we want to introduce a notion of `generators` which can be viewed as a modular self-sufficient template units that are hosted within template repositories and describe how to create or update files within projects instantiated from algokit templates.
+Overall, we want to introduce a notion of `generators` which can be viewed as a modular self-sufficient template units that are hosted within template repositories and describe how to create or update files within projects instantiated from AlgoKit templates.

 Ruby on Rails has a similar concept of [generators](https://guides.rubyonrails.org/generators.html) which are used to create or update files within Rails projects.
 This can be used as a reference for inspiration.